Open island kitchen remodel in Chadds Ford, PA by Fedor Fabrication

 What’s included in your fixed-price quote?

-Everything we can see at signing: design, all materials (cabinetry, countertops, tile, fixtures, hardware), all labor and trade partners (electrical through S.B.
-Electric, plumbing through AA to Z, tile, finish carpentry, historic masonry where needed), permits, inspections, dumpster, project management, and the final walkthrough.
+Everything we can see at signing: design, all materials (cabinetry, countertops, tile, fixtures, hardware), all labor and trade partners (electrical through our electrician, plumbing through our plumber, tile, finish carpentry, historic masonry where needed), permits, inspections, dumpster, project management, and the final walkthrough.
 The known old-house work — routing mechanicals through chases, working around fieldstone, matching original detail — is priced in, not left as an allowance that balloons later.
 Appliances are included only if noted in your scope.
 The only thing that changes the number is scope you add after signing, documented and approved by you in writing first.

 What happens when you open a wall in an 18th-century Chadds Ford home?